plone/volto/docs/source/development/add-ons/create-an-add-on-17.md

 ---
 myst:
   html_meta:
-    "description": "How to create an add-on for Volto 17 (stable release)" "property=og:description": "How to create an add-on for Volto 17 (stable release)" "property=og:title": "Create an add-on for Volto 17 (stable release)" "keywords": "add-on, Volto, create"
+    "description": "How to create an add-on for Volto 17" "property=og:description": "How to create an add-on for Volto 17" "property=og:title": "Create an add-on for Volto 17" "keywords": "add-on, Volto, create"
 ---

-# Create an add-on for Volto 17 (stable release)
+# Create an add-on for Volto 17

 Volto add-on packages are just CommonJS packages.
 The only requirement is that they point the `main` key of their {file}`package.json` to a module that exports as a default function, acting as a {term}`Volto configuration loader`.